LeoTN/yt-dlp-autohotkey-gui/README.md

 # Video Downloader with basic Autohotkey GUI

-A simple AutoHotkey script which acts as a basic GUI to make downloading videos more accessible for users who do not want to spend time learning every single command line option from the famous downloading script :
+A simple AutoHotkey script which acts as a basic GUI to make downloading videos more accessible for users who do not want to spend time learning every single command line option from the famous downloading script:
 yt-dlp (https://github.com/yt-dlp/yt-dlp).

 **User manual**